dimitri/pgloader/pgloader.1.md

         This option allows to control which encoding to parse the SQLite text data with.
 Defaults to UTF-8.

+  - *CAST*

+	The cast clause allows to specify custom casting rules, either to overload the default casting rules or to amend them with special cases.

+    Please refer to the MySQL CAST clause for details.

   - *INCLUDING ONLY TABLE NAMES MATCHING*

 	Introduce a comma separated list of table names or *regular expression*